Dynamic mass generation and topological order in overscreened Kondo lattices: The phase diagram and the interpretation

-The transition between Phase Ia and Ib is reminiscent of the phase diagram of the NL$\sigma$M, describing a channel ferromagnet and a quantum paramagnet and the destruction of order by topological defects.
-The paramagnet is a channel spin liquid, since local moments are screened, and does not have any local order parameter.
-The agreement with Fig.\,\ref{fig1}(b) is not surprising, as in presence of the gap, fermions can be safely integrated out and the effective interaction of Eq.\,\eqref{eq2} is expected be valid.
-These phases are summarized in the phase diagram of Fig.\,\ref{fig5}.
+The transition between Phase Ia and Ib is reminiscent of the phase diagram of the NL$\sigma$M describing a channel ferromagnet and a quantum paramagnet with order destroyed by topological defects.
+The paramagnet is a channel spin liquid, since local moments are screened, and no local order parameter exists.
+This agreement with Fig.\,\ref{fig1}(b) is not surprising, as in the presence of the gap, fermions can be safely integrated out, and hence the effective interaction of Eq.\,\eqref{eq2} is expected to be valid.
+These phases are depicted in the phase diagram of Fig.\,\ref{fig5}.

-In the entire Phase I, the hybridization is active, the local moments are screened and the resonance in self-energy $\Sigma_c$ suggests a large FS.
-However, while the $f$-electrons respond coherently to the external field due to the locking between $A^{\rm in}$ and $A^{\rm ex}$ in the ordered Phase Ia, this coherence is lost in the disordered Phase Ib.
-According to Oshikawa's theorem \cite{Oshikawa00}, the small-FS Fermi liquid in the otherwise gapped Phase 2 is only possible in presence of a topological order \cite{Wen1990}.
+Since in the presence of inversion and time-reversal symmetry the Dirac points in a honeycomb lattice are protected, the only mechanism for the dynamic mass generation is an emergent hybridization.
+In the entire Phase I, the hybridization is active and the local moments are screened, as evinced by the resonance in the self-energy of conduction electrons $\Sigma_c$ [see Figs.\,\ref{fig4}(c) and \ref{fig4}(d)].
+However, while the spinons respond coherently to the external field due to the Higgs locking between $A_\text{in}$ and $A_\text{ex}$ in the ordered Phase Ia, this coherence is lost in the quantum disordered Phase Ib.

+In heavy fermion systems with a FS, the Oshikawa's theorem \cite{Oshikawa00,Senthil2003,Senthil2004} indicates that a Fermi liquid with a small FS can only coexist with topological order.
+Despite some work in this direction \cite{Kimchi2013,Parameswaran2019} there is no equivalent theorem for our semimetallic system.
+Nonetheless, heuristically at a Kondo-dominated fixed point the small (large) FS can be associated with inactive (active) hybridization regimes.
+Therefore, as an analogy to the cases with a FS, the gapped Phase II with inactive hybridization is the only phase with potential for topological order \cite{Wen1990}.